AGilbertDev/AGilbertDev/README.md

 <h1>Hello, I'm a Full Stack Developer and Computer Science student.</h1>
 <p>I like creating all sorts of apps for the web, desktop, and mobile.</p>
-<p>I spend most of my time creating websites with PHP, React, TypeScript, and PostgreSQL, but I'm also interested in learning other stacks.</p>
+<p>I spend most of my time creating websites with PHP, Vue, TypeScript, and PostgreSQL, but I'm also interested in learning other stacks such as Bun.js and Hono, or C# and .Net.</p>
 <h2><a href='https://agilbert.dev'>Portfolio</a>&emsp;<a href='https://www.linkedin.com/in/AGilbertDev/'>Linkedin</a>&emsp;<a href='https://leetcode.com/AGilbertDev/'>Leetcode</a></h2>

 [![Top Langs](https://github-readme-stats-alexandre-gilberts-projects.vercel.app/api/top-langs/?username=AGilbertDev&layout=compact)](https://github.com/AGilbertDev/github-readme-stats)